This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-When a baby is born, complications or mistakes can result in a brachial plexus injury, damage to nerves that control the arm.
-Brachial plexus injuries can be mild or severe and lifelong.
-You can make a brachial plexus injury claim for compensation if you believe your child suffered a preventable injury due to medical negligence.
+You could be entitled to compensation if your baby was born with a brachial plexus injury.
+Complications or mistakes can damage the brachial plexus nerves, leading to a lifelong disability.
+You can make a brachial plexus injury claim for compensation if you believe your child suffered a preventable injury due to medical malpractice.

 What Is the Brachial Plexus?